April 11, 2020

 Asset Division Strategy

 Asset division can be one of the most contentious aspects of a divorce.
-Our team at Hurst, Robin & Kay, LLC is skilled in negotiating fair settlements that reflect the true value of marital assets.
+Our team is skilled in negotiating fair settlements that reflect the true value of marital assets.
 We emphasize the importance of understanding the difference between marital and non-marital assets and how they are treated under Illinois law.

 Managing Debt and Credit